Gardens on the Rise amid Pandemic!

 Building Our Garden

 Having a garden was not a new concept for us, as we have had a small garden for several years now, but revamping it to be structurally suitable for mass growing was indeed a venturesome task.
-Normally we would fill our garden with just a few of our favorite select herbs and vegetables.
-Gardening was deemed just the casual springtime hobby, in which we would purchase our greens in plant-form, in opposed to starting from scratch with seeds and parenting seedlings.
+Normally we would fill our garden with just a few of our favorite select herbs and vegetables, as Gardening was deemed just the casual springtime hobby, in which we would simply purchase ready-to-go greens in plant-form, in opposed to starting from scratch with seeds and parenting seedlings.

-We began by overhauling our 8 ft. wide by 10 ft. long garden and expanding it to 15 ft. wide x 36 ft. long.
+We began by overhauling our 8 ft. wide by 10 ft. long garden and expanding it to 15 ft. wide by 36 ft. long.
 We raised the ground a few feet, graded it off, filled it with Upright grown compost and tilled the ground 2 feet down.
-To reinforce our garden and further secure our harvest, we installed 2 x 2's (cemented 1 1/2 feet down) around the perimeter of the garden and installed 12 foot deer fencing (1 foot of the fencing is in the ground to deter garden moles and gophers from tunneling), as we reside in a doe-eyed deer and furry-friend zone.
+To reinforce our garden and further secure our harvest, we installed 2 x 2's (cemented 1 1/2 feet down) around the perimeter of the garden and installed 1 layer of 12 foot deer fencing (1 foot of the fencing is in the ground to deter garden moles and gophers from tunneling), followed by an outer layer of 4ft chicken fencing, as we reside in a doe-eyed deer and furry-friend zone.

 Constructing Raised Boxes